-A Tale of Two Brigids: a Celtic Goddess and a Christian Saint
+A Tale of Two Brigids: A Celtic Goddess and a Christian Saint

 During the first centuries of its existence, the Christian religion adopted and modified many pagan sites and stories.
 Several churches replaced ancient altars and sacred pagan locations.
 Moreover, stories about the great people of the past and myths about their deities became the foundation for legends which describe the lives of Christian saints.
 When the early Christians discovered a powerful story in the land of a recently converted community they tried to replace it with one of their own.

-A Goddess of Spring
+Brigid, the Celtic Goddess of Spring

 ''Feast of the Bride, feast of the maiden.